mofanx/EspansoGo/README.md

 The app will surely receive updates for all major android releases.
 Thank you for using the app and all the stars :D

 # Notes
 Espanso configuration YML files will take a few tries to parse correctly.
 Try removing some matches, and make sure it's compliant with the YML specs.
-Some working examples are provided below for your convenience to copy and paste.
+Some working examples can be found <a href="https://github.com/lochidev/TextComparePro/blob/master/examples/config.yml">here</a>.
 Please also note that only the following extensions are supported -> date, clipboard, random and echo.
 Finally, note that not all espanso/rust chrono date time formats are supported.
 Supported formats are,
 - %Y, %m, %b, %B, %h, %d, %e, %a, %A, %j, %w, %u, %D, %F, %H, %I, %p, %M, %S, %R, %T, %r

 You can further customize date time formats by referring to the C# DateTime.ToString() method documentation from Microsoft.